ncphillips/dnd_meteor/README.md

 __Current Features__

 * You decide how many and what types of monsters will be in the fight
-* It rolls the enemy health and initiative for you
+* It rolls the enemy's initiative for you
-* It keeps track of enemy health, and you tell it how much to heal/damage the enemy.
 * It tracks rounds and turns, you just tell it when a turn is over
-* Create timed and recurring effects, and it will notify you when they should pop up.
 * Automatically displays the current character's stats.
 * Add encounters to campaigns

 __Upcoming Features__

-_None yet..._
+* Select which players should be in the encounter and manually set their initiative.
+* It rolls the enemy's health based on their Hit Die.
+* It keeps track of enemy health, and you tell it how much to heal/damage the enemy.
+* Create timed and recurring effects, and it will notify you when they should pop up.

 __Possible Features__